HPCE/hpce-2018-cw3/readme.md

 	limited by hardware resources.

 - `size_t get_global_id(uint dimindx)` : This returns the position within
-	the entire work-group.
-Threads in different local work-groups cannot communicate via local memory, but can communicate via (slower) global memory, and the size of the work-group is almost unlimited.
+	the entire global work-group.
+Threads in different local work-groups cannot communicate via local memory, but can communicate via (slower) global memory, and the size of the global work-group is almost unlimited.

 The dimensionality of each id is determined by the dimension